Things to Do This Fall in San Diego County: Pandemic 2020 Edition

 Along the way, participants walk to altars set up at shops and museums within the landmark, leaving gifts and prayers for loved ones who have entered the spiritual realm.

-NBC 7 has reached out to Old Town State Historic Park to see if the 2020 event will happen, and a rep said they’re trying to make it work.
-No details are available just yet, though.
-We will update this guide as soon as we have more details.
+NBC 7 has reached out to Old Town State Historic Park to see if the 2020 event will happen, and a rep said they’re still trying to figure out if it can happen, given pandemic-era restrictions.
+We will update this guide as soon we have more details.

 Surfin’ Santa at Seaport Village